 While getting a sports visa is typically not a long process and can be obtained quickly, making mistakes on your application can set you back.
 Attempting to file for a sports visa on your own leaves you at risk of a denial.

 Whether you are an athlete or support personnel to an athlete or team, having an immigration attorney who understands the legalities of the sports visa process can make all the difference.
-If you need assistance with obtaining a sports visa contact The Sekou Clarke Law Group at (407) 269-8774 to learn more about how our immigration lawyers in Orlando can help you with all of your needs.
+If you need assistance with obtaining a sports visa contact The Sekou Clarke Law Group at (407) 269-8774 to learn more about how our immigration lawyers in Florida & New York can help you with all of your needs.